Oracle Complexity Separation in Convex Optimization: Experiments

 \section{Experiments}

-In this section, apply Algorithm~\ref{alg:MS} to two particular machine learning problems and demonstrate its effectiveness in the experiments.
-In the next section Section~\ref{mot_ex} we give some theoretical explanations of the obtained empirical results.
+In this section, we investigate the practical performance of our algorithmic framework on two particular machine learning problems: Kernel Support Vector Machine (SVM) problem and log-density estimation using Bayesian approach.
+We also give some theoretical explanations for the observed results.